COSC3020/fibonacci-invariants-CollinDavis03/README.md

 Answer:
-A good invariant for this would be an array that can hold all the numbers within the sequence.
-I used the (arr[i-1] + arr[i-2]).
-The reason I chose this is because it will always be able to hold to elements from the array until I can get the third element.
-This is always in the same sequence with each iteration until it is stopped or hits the limit.
-Especially starting with an array [0,1] it should remain true.
-This will ensure that at the beginning of each iteration, we have the necessary elements to compute the next one.

-To clarify what I am saying above.
-The index = i and we expect the previous to elements from arr[i-1] and arr[i-2] to be the correct Fibonacci numbers.
+The invariant in this code is fib(a-1).
+The invariant in this code is important because before the recursive call, it is returned to the invariant to ensure that the code has the right value up a - 1 of the last run.
+Then after the recursive call happens it will store the number of sum from the last sequence that it did.

 Sources:
-I looked at Nolan's repo after I wrote my statement explaning the invariants.
+I looked at Nolan's repo after I wrote my statement explaining the invariants.
 I added the to clarify after just to make sure I touched everything.
 I also watched a YouTube video a while back on the C++ Fibonacci function and I took the logic from it and wrote it into javascript.
 Other than that I have not used anything else.
 I can not find the exact video I watched to put the link in here.

 Plagiarism Statement:
 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”